 Follow proper technique: Unhygienic or traumatic catheterization is a sure-fire way to damage your urethral lining and introduce bacteria into your bladder.
 Follow these healthy cathing tips to keep your bladder happy!

-• Wash your hands and genital area thoroughly with soap and water.
+- Wash your hands and genital area thoroughly with soap and water.

 • Lubricate your catheter with a water-based product like KY Jelly or silicone oil.
-Convenient intermittent self-catheters like CompactCath come pre-lubricated, ensuring a smooth insertion.
+Convenient intermittent self-catheters like CompactCath come pre-lubricated, ensuring a smooth insertion. - Find a comfortable position sitting or standing and gently insert the catheter into the urethra until it reaches the bladder.

-• When drainage is complete, remove the catheter carefully, dispose of it appropriately, and wash your hands.
+- When drainage is complete, remove the catheter carefully, dispose of it appropriately, and wash your hands.

 Remember, reusing catheters can lead to UTIs and other serious infections, so save your cost-cutting habits for the weekly grocery run, and be sure to use a fresh, single-use catheter every time.